Employee burnout: causes, signs and strategies

 Preventing burnout from happening means that everyone in your company knows that their health comes first.
 Expressing that as part of your company values, while making it real (check out our next step), is imperative.

 What does this look like?
-For your organization, it could consist of:
+For your organisation, it could consist of:

 • Strict no-emailing policies on the weekend.